iamkahvi/iamkahvi.github.io/_posts/2018-02-21-my-Book-List.md

 ## <u> this year </u>

+- La Belle Sauvage <br>
+I had a vague memory of liking the *Golden Compass* trilogy by the same author (Philip Pullman), which is why I read this book.
+It took me by surprise.
+The shift of environment and tone after the first half was sudden, but grew on me.
+One of my favourite main characters in any book.
+This story carries with it some deeper moral lessons.
+Set in a similar world as Harry Potter, but more serious and *slightly* less supernatural.
+<br><br>

 - [Naked Statistics](/2018/05/on-statistics.html) <br>
 Until reading this book, I never had a rough grasp on statistics.
 I’ve now realized how important it is.
 The nature of statistics is counter-intuitive and learning the a few important concepts means defeating misinformation in your daily life.
 It’s dense though.
 <br><br>